Register now for the Building Academic Success Skills and US Cultural Adaptation for International Students.

-The Quinlan International Student Seminar 2015 is a two week program designed to prepare international students for a successful academic experience.
+The Quinlan International Student Seminar is a multiple week program designed to prepare international students for a successful academic experience.
 Participants will learn how to be successful in meeting new people, navigating cultural differences, and how to make good first impressions.
 Instruction will also focus on what to expect in the US classroom that might be different from what you have experienced in your home country.
 Before your regular graded classes begin, you will have the opportunity to practice the types of learning activities that will be expected of you during your time here at Quinlan.

 Current international students will also be here to welcome you to Chicago and help answer all your questions, show you around, and introduce you to others.

 Once you have accepted your admission to Loyola University Chicago's Quinlan School of Business, be sure to register for our early-start program!
-Click on the link below:

 Our Quinlan Graduate International Club is a student organization dedicated to promoting cultural awareness, companionship, and fostering leadership skills in a business oriented environment.
 Active members of this club seek to learn about new cultures, network, and make new friends around the world.